WeblateOrg/weblate/docs/admin/install.rst

 Set properly SECURE_HSTS_SECONDS
 ++++++++++++++++++++++++++++++++

-If your site is served over SSL, you have to consider setting a value for :setting:`SECURE_HSTS_SECONDS` in the :file:`settings.py` to enable HTTP Strict Transport Security.
+If your site is served over SSL, you have to consider setting a value for :setting:`django:SECURE_HSTS_SECONDS` in the :file:`settings.py` to enable HTTP Strict Transport Security.
 By default it's set to 0 as shown below.